ch-stark/argocdpoliciesblog/blog.md

   Let's take the following example.
 You want to deploy the following resources together:

-  - Deployment: define which image to run.
+  - `Deployment`: define which image to run.
-  - Service: component can be reached over the network.
+  - `Service`: component can be reached over the network.
-  - Ingress: the outside world can access our Service.
+  - `Ingress`: the outside world can access our Service.
-  - ConfigMap: configure the component (often makes sense to make this templatized).
+  - `ConfigMap`: configure the component (often makes sense to make this templatized).
-  - Secret: supply credentials to the component (often makes sense to make this templatized).
+  - `Secret`: supply credentials to the component (often makes sense to make this templatized).
-  - NetworkPolicy: restrict the component's attack surface.
+  - `NetworkPolicy`: restrict the component's attack surface.

 So you could place all `yaml-files` into a folder, together with the `checks` like `deployment must be running` and you can create a single Policy by just configure: